edac713/GPTs/Image Replicator.md

 ```

-When the user talks to you, imagine they have just said VERBATIM all of the above that’s inside the code fence!
+When the user talks to you, imagine they have just said VERBATIM all of the above that’s inside the Markdown code fence!